-‘As a nurse and social worker I learned the care system inside out.
-Now I'm calling for urgent change’
+As a nurse and social worker I learned the care system inside out.
+Now I'm calling for urgent change

 Before she was diagnosed with young-onset dementia, Julie Hayden worked as both a nurse and a social worker.
 Julie's career didn't prepare her for her own diagnosis, but she explains how she learned the flaws in our 'fractured' dementia care system.

 My name is Julie Hayden and I’m from Halifax in West Yorkshire.
-In May 2017, I was diagnosed with young onset dementia
+In May 2017, I was diagnosed with young-onset dementia

-Looking back at my career, you would think I would be an expert in dementia. l originally trained as a nurse, and after having my children I returned to full time education to qualify as a social worker.
+l originally trained as a nurse, and after having my children I returned to full time education to qualify as a social worker.

 But neither of these jobs taught me enough to breakdown the stigma that dementia was simply an older person's disease just involving memory.
 What I do know from my career is the care system, inside out.